 If you intend to implement multiple sourcing strategies, executing them in these stages would be a good approach:

 Strategic sourcing for products also involves you communicating more with your vendor after your team analyzes the supply market and selects a supplier using the classification you set.
-Furthermore, ensure the procurement process between the supplier and your organization is clear and open to everyone.
+Furthermore, ensure the procurement process between the supplier such as a wearable therapeutics company and your organization is clear and open to everyone.
 This is critical in setting the pace for your new supply chain.

 Organizations are embracing strategic sourcing to create an all-inclusive approach to managing their sourcing requirements and to establish a proactive approach to possible disruptions in their supply chain.